-Expenditures by schools and institutes comprise 66% of the total budget to cover the cost of faculty and administrative salaries and non-personnel costs in direct support of teaching research and the libraries.
-Facilities management and campus safety account for 12% of total expenditures, divided as follows: 4% for student housing, 1% for faculty housing, and 7% for academic buildings and general infrastructure.
+Expenditures by schools and institutes comprise 66% of the total budget to cover the cost of faculty and administrative salaries and non-personnel costs in direct support of teaching, research, and the libraries.
+Facilities management and campus safety account for 14% of total expenditures, divided as follows: 4% for student housing, 1% for faculty housing, and 9% for academic buildings and general infrastructure.

 The direct cost of auxiliary operations, including student housing, dining, and residential education, account for 3% of the total budget.
 When the fully allocated costs of facilities management and administrative operations are added, the expenses of auxiliary operations closely match the revenue from auxiliary operations.

-Central information technology and student affairs round out the remaining portion of expense budget, accounting for 4% and 3% respectively.
+Central information technology and student affairs round out the remaining portion of expense budget, both accounting for 3% each.